Categories

 My thoughts on Python for accounting research

 There is a temptation for accounting PhD students to invest in learning Python.
-However, I would recommend accounting PhD students focus more on SAS + Stata than on Python in their first year for a few practical and technical reasons: … Continue reading
+However, I would recommend that accounting PhD students focus more on SAS + Stata than on Python in their first year for a few practical and technical … Continue reading

 Clean up TRACE Enhanced dataset